 The kindergym and recreational program have different testing systems and different expectations.
 Kindergym is focused on the fundamental idea of skills, compared to the recreational program which is focused on the mastery of skills.
 As athletes grow in age and skill level, it becomes crucial they master lower level skills before progressing to ensure a safe progression into more challenging skills.

 18. My child seems to do the same thing every session, are they actually progressing?

-19. What are the athlete to coach ratios?
+19. What is the athlete to coach ratios?

 20. Are the staff at KWGC Trained?

 All coaching staff who work individually with a group of athletes have received their qualifications through the national coaching certification program (NCCP).
 At a minimum, to be a foundation trained coach, individuals must go through 3 full days of training.
 Many coaches at KWGC have higher levels of certification beyond their foundations.